volitank/nala/README.md

 The Debian package manages `/etc/nala/nala.conf` as a conffile.
 On upgrade, dpkg replaces an unmodified packaged file automatically and prompts before replacing local changes.
-If the old file is kept, compare it with `/etc/nala/nala.conf.dpkg-dist`; Nala does not silently convert legacy TOML.
+If the old file is kept, compare it with `/etc/nala/nala.conf.dpkg-dist`; Nala rejects retired and unknown fields.

 ## Development